-101. Conceptual Physics (4) is a conceptual based introduction to classical physics.
+101. Conceptual Physics (4) is a conceptual-based introduction to classical physics.
 Topics include mechanics, properties of matter, thermodynamics, waves, sound, electricity, magnetism, and optics.
-3 hours of lecture and 2 hours of laboratory.
-Prerequisite: high school algebra
+Three hours of lecture and two hours of laboratory.
+Prerequisite: high school algebra.

-- 110. Introduction to Physics and Engineering (2) is an introduction to the physics and engineering professions, engineering design, problem solving, and experimentation.
-1 hour of lecture and 2 hours of laboratory.
-Co-requisite: CPSC 111 for Engineering Science and Physics majors and CPSC 110 for Physics Education majors. - 121, 122.
+110. Introduction to Physics and Engineering (2) is an introduction to the physics and engineering profession.
+Basics of ethics, engineering design, engineering graphics, and presentation skills are studied.
+Students work in teams on a hands-on design project.
+One hour of lecture and two hours of laboratory.

+121, 122.
 Classical Physics I, II (4, 4) is for science and engineering majors: a calculus-based presentation of kinematics, mechanics, and thermodynamics in the first semester, followed by sound, light, and electromagnetism in the second semester.
-3 hours of lecture, 1 hour of recitation, and 2 hours of laboratory.
-Recommended Co-requisites: MATH 190 for PHEN 121 and MATH 200 for PHEN 122 - 150.
-Introduction to Astronomy (4) is an introduction to the science of astronomy and the scientific method.
-Topics include: the history of astronomy, light and matter, astronomical instruments, the solar system, stellar characterization, stellar evolution, and the interstellar medium.
+Three hours of lecture and two hours of laboratory.
+Recommended Co-requisites: MATH 190 for PHEN 121 and MATH 200 for PHEN 122.

+150. Introduction to Astronomy (4) is an introduction to the science of astronomy and the scientific method.
+Topics include the history of astronomy, light and matter, astronomical instruments, the solar system, stellar characterization, stellar evolution, and the interstellar medium.
 The course concludes with a brief survey of galaxies and cosmology.
-A weekly laboratory is complemented by outdoor observing.
-3 hours of lecture and 2 hours of laboratory.
+A weekly laboratory may be complemented by outdoor observing.
+Three hours of lecture and two hours of laboratory.